 - Prepare for jobs such as application software developer, application programmer, software analyst or software engineer.

-- All IT students (Computer Support Specialist, Network Specialist, and Web and Software Developer) take the same courses in their first semester of studies.
-Should a student determine after the first semester he/she would prefer a different IT program, he/she may switch without losing credits.
+- All IT students (Computer Support Specialist, Network Specialist, and Web and Software Developer) take similar courses in their first semester of studies.
+Should a student determine after the first semester he/she would prefer a different IT program, he/she may switch with minimal credit loss.

 - Complete the program with a capstone system project and an internship experience that provides technical, hands-on learning in a real-world setting.